5 Stories of Vegan Activism in Religious Communities

 Religious Vegan Groups Helping the Vegan Movement Grow

-From a traveling exhibition to local plant-based holiday meals, here are five stories about VegFund grantees expanding the reach of veganism to faith-based communities.
+Here are five stories about VegFund grantees expanding the reach of veganism to faith-based communities — from a traveling exhibition to local plant-based holiday meals.

 1. Animals and World Religions: A Traveling Exhibition